Reflective Practice & Professional Supervision

 This is not therapy, and it’s not performance management.

-It is a practical, grounded way of maintaining clarity, effectiveness, and sustainability in your professional role.
+It is a practical way of maintaining clarity, effectiveness, and sustainability in your professional role.

 A whole-of-practice approach